halilayyildiz/miner-guard/README.md

 Cryptocurrency Miner Pool Status Checker

 ## About
 This applcation simply checks earnings of the miners on ahashpool.
-Supports multiplu users and priodically updates miner earnings via pool API service.
+Supports multiple users and periodically updates miner earnings via pool service API.

 ## API Usage